“Submission Caws” received an audio production by the Centropic Oracle in January 2021!

-You can read “Submission Caws” for free at Defenestration, right here.
+Or of course, you can read “Submission Caws” at its original home at Defenestration, right here.

 A black crow swoops onto the open window ledge, and yearning gushes from deep within me.
 I tamp down the emotion swifter than the crow can deliver its charge: a rolled parchment that bangs against the bookshelves as it flips toward the floor.
 The crow musses its feathers and launches into the air, off to retrieve its next assignment.
 Soon, someone else will receive fresh misery.
 I retrieve the parchment, find it quaint that the Gate Keepers use it for correspondence when they could just place a call by sandspelling.
 The parchment’s seal displays a sentinel guarding a mountain of scrolls piled behind an ornate, locked gate.